JabRef/user-documentation/en/setup/databaseproperties.md

 In your library, files (PDF, etc.) can be linked to an entry.
 The list of these files are stored in the _file_ field of the entry.
 The location of these files has to be specified.

-For your library, you can define a **General file directory** and a **User-specific file directory**.
+For your library, you can define a **Library-specific file directory** and a **User-specific file directory**.
 These settings override the _main file directory_ defined in the Preferences dialog.

-The **General file directory** is a common path for all the users of a shared database.\
+The **Library-specific file directory** is a common path for all the users of a shared database.\
 The **User-specific file directory** allows each user to have its own file directory for the database.
-If defined, it overrides the **General file directory**.
+If defined, it overrides the **Library-specific file directory**.

 JabRef stores the name of the current system alongside the **User-specific file directory**.
 This assumes that each user of the library has a different system name.
 For example, when using the computer _laptop_, the entry in the bib file is @Comment{jabref-meta: fileDirectory-jabref-laptop:\somedir;}